ibm-cloud-architecture/refarch-eda/README.md

 * Cloud Native platforms with Containers and "Serverless deployments"  - Provide the application platform and tools which realise the Resilience Agility and Scale promise of the microservices architectures.
 * Event services -  Realising an Event Driven Architetcure (EDA) provide the means to be reactive and responsive

-Thinking in this way allows us to think of the cloud native EDA providing three essential cpabilities to the Cloud Native Platform.
+Thinking in this way allows us to simplifiy the concept of the Event driven Architecture to be about providing three essential cpabilities to the Cloud Native Platform.

-1- Communication and persistance events
+* Communication and persistance events.
-2- Taking action on events
+* Taking action on events.
-3- Processing continuous event streams to derive real time insights and intelligence
+* Processing continuous event streams to derive real time insights and intelligence.

 This repository represents the root of related content about the cloud native Event Driven Architecture, it provides guidance  for how to approach the design of event driven solutions,  introduces the Cliud Native Event Driven reference architecture  and provides reusable coding assets for implimentation in a cloud native environment.

 ## Table of Contents
 * [Target Audiences](#target-audiences)